bolianchen/berkeley-cs61a-fall20/lab/lab00/README.md

 2020
 ```

+Interactive controls.
+Each session keeps a history of what you have typed.
+To access that history, press <Control>-P (previous) and <Control>-N (next). <Control>-D exits a session, which discards this history.
+Up and down arrows also cycle through history on some systems.

 The **-m doctest** option runs doctests in a particular file.
 Doctests are defined in the docstring of functions.
 Each test in the file consists of >>> followed by some Python code and the expected output.

 ```shell